Connan Mockasin: Early career

 Mockasin was born in Napier in 1983, and raised in the "dinky wee settlement" of Te Awanga in Hawke's Bay, to father Ade Hosford, a musician formerly of Autumn Stone and Philharmonia Orange.
 He grew up on a vineyard and had a "lovely" time there, as it featured "lots of nice wines."
 Mockasin entertained himself as a child by making mocassin-like shoes out of sheepskin and old motorbike tyres, hence his stage name.
 He started his first band "The Four Skins" (named by his father, Ade "because there are four skins on the drums") while attending Havelock North Intermediate School in 1995.

-In 2003, after moving back to Wellington, Mockasin briefly played in a band called "The Hornery Stiffmen" (later to become a track title on "Please Turn Me into The Snat"), consisting of Blake Pryor (bass) (who later appeared as an actor in "Bostyn 'n Dobsyn") and Christopher Chalmers (drums), before forming his principal New Zealand group "Connan and the Mockasins", named after Connan's interest in making his own shoes.
+In 2003, after moving back to Wellington, Mockasin briefly played in a band called The Hornery Stiffmen (later to become a track title on Please Turn Me into the Snat), consisting of Blake Pryor (bass) (who later appeared as an actor in "Bostyn 'n Dobsyn") and Christopher Chalmers (drums), before forming his principal New Zealand group "Connan and the Mockasins".
 Playing alongside Connan were Ross Walker (upright acoustic bass) and Seamus Ebbs (drums).
 It was with this band that Connan relocated to London in May 2006 after releasing their second EP "Uuu It's Teasy".